 Tools of Jesus Christ - the servants in Ethiopia

-God uses people to win people.
-Our goal is to help the evangelists so they can serve Jesus and win people over to him.
+God uses people to gain people.
+Our goal is to help the evangelists to serve Jesus and to win people over to him.

 The areas of application could not be more different.
-In some places our siblings suffer persecution for their commitment to Christ, in other areas we experience tremendous revivals.
-On both sides we see both pleasurable and difficult.
+In some places, our siblings suffer persecution for their commitment to Christ, in other areas we experience tremendous revivals.
+On both sides we see both pleasing and difficult.
 Persecutions are terrible, but also offer the opportunity for Christians to prove their faith (James 1).
 The revivals are pleasing and motivating, but faith often remains superficial.
-Another important project is the children's mission, which was never in focus in Ethiopia.
-We try to educate children missionaries so that the next generation can learn from Jesus early on and be encouraged Ps.
-78: 3-4:
+Another important project is the children’s mission, which was never in focus in Ethiopia.
+We try to train children missionaries, so that the next generation can learn from Jesus early and be encouraged

 Structure and operation

 The next level is the offices in the areas.
-This is usually found in the main community of applications.
-This is where the area leaders are assigned, who through advice and action assist the scattered evangelists.
+This is usually found in the main municipality of the application areas.
+Here are the area leaders, who through advice and action stand by the scattered evangelists.
 Many of these area leaders used to be evangelists themselves and therefore bring with them a wealth of experience.
-For the evangelists, it is important to have a local contact person.
+For the evangelists it is important to have a local contact person.
 It also keeps us in touch with our evangelists.
 The area leaders pass on what they have learned to the evangelists.
-This is to counteract the dissemination of false biblical views and to make the evangelists themselves firm and strong in the faith.
-Through their dedication, they can use the gospel to reach even the remotest places in Ethiopia, in the language spoken by the people there.
+This is to counteract the dissemination of false biblical views and make the evangelists themselves firm and strong in the faith.
+Through their dedication, the Gospel itself helps them reach the remotest places in Ethiopia, in the language spoken by the people there.

 The prosperity that God gives

 What does community construction look like in the villages of Ethiopia?
-What is the strategy of our evangelists and how do they live in their places of work?
+What strategy do our evangelists have and how do they live in their places of work?
 At this point we would like to show an insight into the everyday life and service of two locations.